soma00333/profile/docs/work_experience/layerx.md

   <tbody>
     <tr>
       <td><strong>Summary</strong></td>
       <td><strong>LX1</strong>.
-I developed an event-driven notification system designed to operate securely within a closed network environment.</td>
+I developed an event-driven notification system.
+It operates securely within a closed network environment.</td>
     </tr>
     <tr>
       <td><strong>Situation</strong></td>
-      <td>Users had no way to ascertain the status of their workflows after triggering them, leading to uncertainty and inefficiency.</td>
+      <td>Users had no way to check the status of their workflows after triggering them.
+This led to uncertainty and inefficiency.</td>
     </tr>
     <tr>
       <td><strong>Task</strong></td>
-      <td>My objective was to develop a notification system that reliably informed users about their workflow execution status while adhering to strict security protocols.</td>
+      <td>My objective was to develop a notification system.
+It needed to reliably inform users about their workflow execution status.
+It also needed to follow strict security protocols.</td>
     </tr>
     <tr>
       <td><strong>Action</strong></td>